Channel Coding

 - Parameters:

-codeBlocks (numpy array) – A
+codeBlocks (NumPy array) – A

-being Polar-encoded by this function.- Returns:
+C x KNumPy array containingCcode blocks of lengthKbeing Polar-encoded by this function.- Returns:

 A

-numpy array
+NumPy array

-- rateMatch(codewords)
+- rateMatch(codeBlocks)

-), this function applies the procedure in 3GPP TS 38.212, Section 5.4.1.3 for Coded bits Interleaving.- Parameters:
+iBIL=True), this function applies the procedure in 3GPP TS 38.212, Section 5.4.1.3 for Coded bits Interleaving.- Parameters:

-codeWords (numpy array) – A
+codeBlocks (NumPy array) – A

-being rate-matched by this function.- Returns:
+C x NNumPy array containingCencoded code blocks of lengthNbeing rate-matched by this function.- Returns:

 A

-numpy array
+NumPy array

 - class neoradium.polar.PolarDecoder(payloadSize=0, rateMatchedLen=0, dataType=None, **kwargs)

-class and performs rate recovery and Polar decoding which are basically the opposite of the encoding tasks performed in reverse order.The following example shows a typical use case for decoding the received Polar-coded information into transport blocks:
+PolarBaseclass and performs rate recovery and Polar decoding which are basically the opposite of the encoding tasks performed in reverse order.The following example shows a typical use case for decoding the received Polar-coded information into transport blocks:

 An example of Polar decodingpayloadLen = 30 # A rateMatchedLen = 120 # E # Creating a polar decoder object for "DCI" data polarDecoder = PolarDecoder(payloadLen, rateMatchedLen, 'dci', sclListSize=8, useMinsum=True) # Rate recovery (Assuming "llrs" contains the LLR values from demodulation process) rateRecoveredRxBlocks = polarDecoder.recoverRate(llrs) # Polar Decoding using SCL algorithm decTxBlock, numCrcErrors = polarDecoder.decode(rateRecoveredRxBlocks)